Melissa Knowles

 Nature Photography

-To me, nature is the first art and has inspired and guided humans from the beginning.
-During my time as curator at the Aquinnah Cultural Center, I had the profound honor of bringing Robin Kimmerer—an Indigenous writer and scientist deeply committed to restoring ecological communities and rekindling our connection to the land—to the island.
-In a copy of her book Braiding Sweetgrass, she inscribed a message that invited me into a new relationship with the world: “May plants be your teacher.”
-As an educator and someone who tries to look closely at the world, the most humbling truth is that we are always learning and re-learning.
-Photography helps me remember these lessons, and over time, I began to realize that nature has an endless amount to teach us if we pay attention.
+For me, nature is the original art form, the first source of inspiration and wisdom for humanity.
+During my time as curator at the Aquinnah Cultural Center, I had the incredible privilege of bringing Robin Kimmerer—an Indigenous writer and scientist dedicated to restoring ecological balance and rekindling our connection to the land—here to the island.
+In a copy of her book Braiding Sweetgrass, she wrote a note that invited me into a new way of seeing the world: “May plants be your teacher.”
+As an educator and someone who tries to look closely at the world, the most humbling truth is that we are always learning, and re-learning.
+Photographing is a tool to remember these lessons—and over time, I began to realize that nature has an endless amount to teach us if we pay attention.

 Healing Portraits